SAP-samples/cap-local-development-workshop/exercises/01/README.md

 sqlite>
 ```

-How about looking at what artifacts are in there:
+How about looking at what artifacts are in there?

+👉 Try the `.tables` command:

 ```text
 sqlite> .tables